How do notifications impact privacy?

 - You must use your operating system’s notification controls to turn this feature off.

 - App notifications are created by your device and remain local to your device.
-They are “self custody” notifications - you are in full control of data exposure, if any.

 - App notifications contain the Zone name, the sender name, and the message.